 Camouflage is definitely not for me.
 I prefer pretty patterns and soft silky and satiny fabrics.
 Give me beautiful bold colors or light pastels.
 Browns and faded olive are not in my color palette.
 I may be nicely disguised in a flower garden, but I am an easy target on the battlefield.
 That may explain why I am fielding a lot of enemy fire in the trenches these days.
 The obesity war seems to be raging on all fronts.

 It’s been a bad week for news journalism with the News of the World scandal, but a few stories got through from the correspondents.
-First, came the release of the Robert Wood Johnson Foundation, “F as in Fat”, annual report on obesity.
-Apparently, obesity rates are increasing in 16 states, but, good news, there were fewer than 20 states with increasing rates.
-My state, New York, is apparently in better shape than most, with only 23.9% of its denizens classifying as obese.
-Our good showing can be due to the millions in New York City who don’t have cars; and still walk everywhere and climb stairs even to get in and out of the subways.
-Maybe an unfair advantage, but, Go team!
+First, came the release of the Robert Wood Johnson Foundation, “F as in Fat”, an annual report on the national state of obesity.
+Apparently, obesity rates are increasing in sixteen states, but, good news, there were fewer than twenty states with increasing rates.
+My state of New York, is apparently in better shape than most, with only 23.9% of its denizens classifying as obese.
+Our good showing can be due to the millions in New York City who don’t have cars, and still walk everywhere and climb stairs even to get in and out of the subways.
+Maybe an unfair advantage, but, Go, team!

 Reading this made me wonder if I should have been removed from my home due to secondary smoke exposure.
 I suppose the smoking could have been attributed to some genetic parental anxiety and my case would have been dismissed.
 Just imagine though what would it have been like to live with a normal, straight-haired and non-smoking family?
-But, maybe those parents would have drank too much or would not have had patience for my crazy curls?
+But, maybe those parents would have drunk too much or would not have had the patience for my crazy curls?
 Didn’t everyone drink and smoke, even in pregnancy, back then?
-It took awhile for people to get serious at first, understanding the dangers of cigarettes, and secondly, for the tobacco companies to fess up.
+It took a while for people to understand the dangers of cigarettes, and for the tobacco companies to fess up.
 My folks didn’t mean to hurt me.

 Despite this multi-paragraph ramble, the headlines are exactly what I don’t want to talk about.
 I want to discuss the war that doesn’t get covered, that wages within the many girls and women–of all ages and sizes–who hate their bodies and therefore deny a large part of their selves.
 Or, who, by not loving themselves, direct a lot of abuse to their bodies in both thought and action.
 Though they often wish they were invisible, we see them walking around in all types of bodies including those we deem acceptable and those we envy.
 Persons, whose self-worth has long been determined by the numbers on a scale or by an image in a mirror.